-Consistency: The subject property is located along Harbor Boulevard in an area categorized by a mixture of uses.
-As conditioned, the proposed use would operate during limited hours, operator would post signs regarding noise in the parking lot, be required to control odor, and to provide onsite security during business hours, in addition to 24-hour video camera surveillance and other security features.
-The cannabis operation conditions of approval and the State and local cannabis regulations exceed typical requirements for other retail uses.
+Consistency: City records demonstrate that the subject property has provided commercial goods and/or services since 1962 or earlier.
+The proposed cannabis storefront is located approximately 108 feet from residential development when measured from the cannabis premise to the residential property line.
+As conditioned, the proposed use would operate during limited hours, operator would post signs regarding noise in the parking lot, be required to control odor and to provide onsite security during business hours, in addition to 24-hour video camera surveillance and other security features.
+The cannabis operation conditions of approval and the State and local cannabis regulations exceed typical requirements for other retail uses such as the previous massage use.